silacode/-max-backend-project/README.md

 ## Overview

-Max Backend Project is a Node.js application designed to manage artists and music releases.
-It uses Hono.js for routing, Drizzle ORM for database interactions, and Zod for input validation.
+Max Backend Project is an application designed to manage artists and music releases.
+It uses Hono.js framework for backend, Drizzle ORM for database interactions, Zod for input validation, and cloudflare worker/D1 as serverless.

 ## Prerequisites